Hello again!

 Canary Islands

 19 nights Cruise on Nautica.
-Sailing from Civitavecchia (Rome), visiting Bastia, Corsica (France), Livorno (Florence/Pisa), Toulon (France), Palamos (Spain), Palma (Majorca), Barcelona, Alicante (Spain), Almeria (Spain), Gibraltar, Casablanca (Morocco), Agadir (Morocco), Arrecife (Lanzarote), Las Palmas de Gran Canaria, Santa Cruz de Tenerife, Santa Cruz de La Palma (Canary Islands), Funchal (Madeira), ending in Lisbon.
+Sailing from Civitavecchia (Rome), visiting Bastia, Corsica (France), Livorno (Florence/Pisa), Savona (Italy), Toulon (France), Palamos (Spain), Palma (Majorca), Barcelona, Alicante (Spain), Almeria (Spain), Gibraltar, Casablanca (Morocco), Agadir (Morocco), Arrecife (Lanzarote), Las Palmas de Gran Canaria, Santa Cruz de Tenerife, Santa Cruz de La Palma (Canary Islands), Funchal (Madeira), ending in Lisbon.

 Civitavecchia (Rome)